Matt Laing - Composer - Violist

 Lily Bryant discussing and performing an excerpt of Destructive Interference in anticipation of the works' presentation at the May 2022 ANAM Set Festival.

-Below is a complete performance of the work, recorded at the Melbourne Recital Centre.
-This work was made possible by RISE Funding, the Australian National Academy of Music and ANAM flautist Lily Bryant, with the recording made possible by producer Duncan Yardley and engineer Russell Thomson.
+And below, a complete performance of the work, recorded at the Melbourne Recital Centre.
+This work was made possible by RISE Funding, the Australian National Academy of Music and ANAM flautist Lily Bryant, with the recording by producer Duncan Yardley and engineer Russell Thomson.